 SPIN funding opportunities database is now available via the Research Management System (RMS).
 With over 40,000 opportunities from more than 10,000 sponsors, SPIN is a consolidated source for easily locating external funding opportunities.
 More info @ New SPIN Funding Opportunities Database Now Available

-Over 120,000 pages of original documents relating to Gender Studies.
-Sourced from British and European libraries and archives.
+Original documents relating to Gender Studies, sourced from British and European libraries and archives.

 An online hub for digitized historical materials, born-digital materials, and information on archival holdings related to transgender history throughout the world.

-Combines Women’s Studies International and Men’s Studies databases with the coverage of sexual diversity issues.
 Covers the full spectrum of gender-engaged scholarship inside and outside academia.
-Includes more than 921,000 records.

 Full text for 50 of the most important and historically significant LGBT journals, magazines and regional newspapers, as well as dozens of full text monographs.
 Full text for 50 of the most important and historically significant LGBT journals, magazines and regional newspapers, as well as dozens of full text monographs.
 Also includes comprehensive indexing and abstract coverage as well as a specialized LGBT Thesaurus containing over 6,400 terms.